 Western Power is required to support the implementation of market reforms including the enablement of competition and the disaggregation of Western Power Corporation.
 The market reforms will have the most significant impact upon Western Power in the Information Technology area, although structural changes will impact all areas of the business.
 The projects that have been identified by Western Power as being required to facilitate competition or disaggregation include:

 - Standalone business systems Configuration of the corporate systems adopted by Western Power after corporate ring-fencing is complete.
-Works include Internet, Intranet, MIMS, Financial modelling, Treasury, DMS, Messaging. - Networks Customer Information System Replacement of current systems and processes with an off-the-shelf package that supports access billing, and provides Western Power with capability to manage customers (retailers and nonenergy customers) in a de-regulated environment as an independent business unit. - Interface to the Interim Market & Transitional Provisions An information access portal that provides information sourced from operational systems to meet the Interim Market & Transitional Provisions as at July 2006. - Systems to support the full Wholesale Electricity Market An information system to support the full wholesale market requirements commencing in July 2008.
-This is likely to include a package solution for the generator scheduling / balancing system, plus replacement of existing systems, including Margins (Generation outage scheduling) and NOIW (Notice of Intention to Work). - Metron A Metering Business System to enable the dissemination of metering data to the Western Australian Energy Market participants. - Compliance reporting Works include determining compliance reporting needs and the implementation of a solution to best meet the needs of Networks and the Regulator.
+Works include Internet, Intranet, MIMS, Financial modelling, Treasury, DMS, Messaging. - Networks Customer Information System Replacement of current systems and processes with an off-the-shelf package that supports access billing, and provides Western Power with capability to manage customers (retailers and non-energy customers) in a de-regulated environment as an independent business unit. - Metron A Metering Business System to enable the dissemination of metering data to the Western Australian Energy Market participants. - Compliance reporting Works include determining compliance reporting needs and the implementation of a solution to best meet the needs of Networks and the Regulator.